 The exact locations of the three crossings – one from each side, the detailed parking layouts , street furniture specifications and the type of yorkstone for the new pavements have all been agreed with the Project Steering Committee, consisting of parish councillors and trader representatives, and the latest plans circulated to businesses and residents around the Green to confirm that nothing had been overlooked.

 It has been necessary to move the crossing from the southern side to outside The Gallery, due to safety and parking issues identified with the original location outside Tesco, and it has been agreed to install part time loading bays outside Tesco and on the western side to address delivery issues.
 The Tesco bay will operate in the early morning and early evening and revert to normal/disabled parking during the day.
 Unfortunately it has not proved possible to redesign the configuration of islands in front of the Glebe Road junction to facilitate easier exit so this area will stay as it is.
-The latest design drawing can be found here.

 There is still some legal work to be completed involving obtaining the written consent of the owners of private forecourts in front of shops to them being re-paved, and obtaining the approval of the Secretary of State for installing a new path on The Green itself, necessary owing to the particular legal status of the central Green.
 It is hoped this will not unduly delay the signing of the agreement between the Parish and Surrey for the construction of the Scheme nor its subsequent implementation.